v-bibliotek/temp/README.md

 ## useReferenceManyToManyUpdate

+### Multiple many-to-many-related resources?
 Can an edit form only save one many-to-many-relation using the hook `useReferenceManyToManyUpdate`?
 In other words as developer I have to choose what the user is able to edit a form, either _subject terms_, _authors_, _age categories_ or _genres_?

 Would supplying an array of relations to the hook be a solution?

+### Saving requires change in source-resource

+Assume I edit a resource, say the _books_-resource.
+The resource has a many-to-many-relations with the _subjects_-resource.
+When pressing save the data has to contain changes of the _books_-resource.
+If data only contains changes of the related resource, the _subjects_-resource, data will not be saved.